edzaga/sql-course/sql-course-en/lectures/week5/lecture20.rst

 .. image:: ../../../sql-course/src/diagrama7_semana5.png
    :align: center

-1) The relations of the subtypes have a key of the supertype, plus the specialized attributes.
+1) The relations of the subclass have a key of the superclass, plus the specialized attributes.

 .. math::